wilsil23/CSE464-wdiamon1/README.md

 All tests cases should run and pass by simply opening and building the project and then doing: mvn package

+Project uses custom JUNIT tests I wrote so you can see when running the outputs match their expected output files (should be included in zip).

 Overview

 This project refactors the original graph processing system to improve modularity, readability, testability, and maintainability.